top of page

 Something New.

-We see the same thing happen over and over again: career politicians back candidates that check all the boxes on paper, but when you look deeper, lobbyists and special interests run their campaigns.
+We see the same thing happen over and over again: career politicians back candidates that check all the boxes on paper, but when you look deeper, they are handpicked by special interests and political insiders.

 Business-as-usual politics isn't serving us.
 For the young people who can't start their lives, working families drowning in bills, and seniors struggling to keep their homes, Roman is ready to shake up the status quo and deliver smart solutions which put Michigan first.